toeverything/OctoBase/apps/handbook/src/how_to_organize_your_data.md

-# How to organize you own data with JWST
+# How to organize you own data with OctoBase

-In JWST, we unify different data structures into the concept of Block, and different Blocks have similar properties.
+In OctoBase, we unify different data structures into the concept of Block, and different Blocks have similar properties.

 For example, headings, normal text lines, and Todo all have a text content property in common, but their Flavor is different, while Todo has a clicked property that confirms completion.